 - Sexuality, Women's and Gender StudiesSexuality, Women's and Gender Studies

-For seniors graduating in May 2014, three copies of the thesis are due in the SWAGS office on April 11th.
-One copy of the thesis, with corrections, printed on acid-free paper, should be submitted to the Registrar by May 6th; a duplicate of that final text should be submitted to the SWAGS Department office at that time.
+For seniors graduating in May 2015, three copies of the thesis are due in the SWAGS office on April 11th.
+One bound copy of the thesis, with corrections, printed on acid-free paper, should be submitted to the Registrar by May 6th; a bound duplicate of that final text should be submitted to the SWAGS Department office at that time.

 Support for senior projects is available in the form of grants and funding through the Dean of Faculty's Office.
 Student Research Award applications can be accessed on the Dean of Faculty website.

-Any request to the Department of Sexuality, Women's and Gender Studies for funding must be submitted in writing to the SWAGS chair, Michele Barale and the academic coordinator, Amy A. Ford.
+Any request to the Department of Sexuality, Women's and Gender Studies for funding must be submitted in writing to the SWAGS chair, Rick Griffiths, and the department coordinator, Stephanie Kvam.

 Photos: Frank Ward